 All children in Reception, Year 1 and Year 2 are automatically eligible to receive free school meals.
 Parent/carers who feel they may meet the low income criteria as above are asked to apply as if entitled, schools will benefit from additional funding known as the pupil premium.

 As Universal Credit is introduced in York, more information will be available on the level of income required to be eligible for free school meals.

-When you apply online for free school meals (or paper application) we'll use and process your information for the purposes of your application, but also for providing children's education and supporting your child's teaching and learning - find out how we process your data.
+When you apply online for free school meals (or via a paper application) we'll use and process your information for the purposes of your application, but also for providing children's education and supporting your child's teaching and learning.
+Find out how we process your data.